Smokey Robinson: The Miracles and Motown

 In August 1957, Robinson and the Miracles met songwriter Berry Gordy after a failed audition for Brunswick Records.
-At that time during the audition, Robinson had brought along with him a "Big 10" notebook with 100 songs he wrote while in high school.
+At that time during the audition, Robinson had brought along with him a "Big 10" notebook with 100 songs he had written while in high school.
 Gordy was impressed with Robinson's vocals and even more impressed with Robinson's ambitious songwriting.
-With his help, the Miracles released their first single, "Got a Job", an answer song to the Silhouettes' hit single "Get a Job" on End Records.
+With his help, the Miracles released their first single, "Got a Job," an answer song to the Silhouettes' hit single "Get a Job" on End Records.
 It was the beginning of a long and successful collaboration.
 During this time, Robinson attended college and started classes in January 1959, studying electrical engineering.
 He dropped out after only two months, following the Miracles' release of their first record.

 Gordy formed Tamla Records, which was later reincorporated as Motown.
 The Miracles became one of the first acts signed to the label, although they had actually been with Gordy since before the formation of Motown Records.
 In late 1960, the group recorded their first hit single, "Shop Around", which became Motown's first million-selling hit record.
 Between 1960 and 1970, Robinson would produce 26 top forty hits with the Miracles as lead singer, chief songwriter and producer, including several top ten hits such as "You've Really Got a Hold on Me", "Mickey's Monkey", "I Second That Emotion", "Baby Baby Don't Cry" and the group's only number-one hit during their Robinson years, "The Tears of a Clown".

-Other notable hits such as "Ooo Baby Baby", "Going to a Go-Go",the multi-award-winning "The Tracks of My Tears", "(Come Round Here) I'm The One You Need", "The Love I Saw in You Was Just a Mirage" and "More Love" peaked in the top twenty.
+Other notable hits such as "Ooo Baby Baby", "Going to a Go-Go", the multi-award-winning "The Tracks of My Tears", "(Come Round Here) I'm The One You Need", "The Love I Saw in You Was Just a Mirage" and "More Love" peaked in the top twenty.
 In 1965, the Miracles were the first Motown group to change their name when they released their 1965 album Going to a Go-Go as Smokey Robinson & the Miracles.